 I've played a lot of fighting games during my lifetime.
 Mortal Kombat (2d/3d), Guilty Gear, Soul series, Tekken, Virtua Fighter, and just about every great SNK fighter I can think of to the obscure Bushido Blade had my attention.
 But the one game I would always return to consistently was the one and only Street Fighter II.
 It's the game that singlehandedly ignited my passion for video games, when previously it had been but a passing interest.
 It showed me the great potential this medium has to offer that can be comparable to film, music and literature in its artistic merit.
 In terms of richness of depth and simplicity of execution, it has no equal.
 Street Fighter II was and still is the greatest Street Fighter ever made.
 The amount of strategy you can employ in such a deceptively simple game boggles the mind.
-Its third revision, Hyper Fighting, was a distillation of all those elements that makes a great fighting game: great controls, balance, diverse roster of characters, unique playstyles, and open-ended gameplay.
+Its second revision, Hyper Fighting, was a distillation of all those elements that makes a great fighting game: great controls, balance, diverse roster of characters, unique playstyles, and open-ended gameplay.

 Champion Edition saw major improvements upon the original.
 But certain characters like Guile, Dictator and Sagat were pretty overpowered.
 The absurd damage from their basic moveset to their inescapable block stun traps made them cheaper than a whore in a flat-rate brothel.
 Capcom noticed these power imbalances and sought to rectify them to allow a more level playing field.
 Thus, as a result of these crucial nerfs and other changes, Hyper Fighting became the quintessential Street Fighter II that we've all been waiting for.
 Whatever your style; zoning, rushdown, turtling, or a mix of the three, it's all there.
 Guile satisfies those areas to create a versatile game.
 He's my favourite for baiting shotokans to whiff their uppercuts.